Studland village walk in Dorset

 - OS Map: Explorer OL15 (Purbeck)

 A gentle walk along quiet roads, footpaths and a short section of beach.
 There are steps up from the beach, but this section can be avoided if necessary.
-Dogs are welcome under close control.
-Dogs must be on leads on South Beach from 1 May to 30 September.
+Dogs welcome all year round, but please keep them on a lead of less than 2m anywhere on the beach between 1 May and 30 September.
+From 1 October to 30 April dogs can be walked on the beach off the lead.
+Please respect others all times and pick up after your dog, using the dog bins provided.

 - How to get here: